thoun/kingoftokyo/README.md

 Add option to leave tokyo as soon as possible add animation for smashes even if no smash dice (poison quills)

-remove dice sort on non-locked dice to show randomness change die : remove/add forbidden icon if changie die from tokyo player change die : check selectable bu multiplayer current change die : make sure new states animations start only after change die animation
+remove dice sort on non-locked dice to show randomness player change die : check selectable by multiplayer current change die : make sure new states animations start only after change die animation